 Emergency Custody and Its Effects

-Emergency custody awards have effects far beyond the immediate moment.
+Oklahoma Emergency custody orders have effects far beyond the immediate moment.
 If the award of custody is against you, then you could lose all rights to visitation and custody of your child.
 Termination occurs in the most serious of situations, but is a possibility.
 On the other hand, you may lose primary custody and have the custody agreement modified in favor of the moving party.
 This would mean that you could receive less time with your child or face supervision during visitation.
 Courts will likely require you to undergo therapeutic programs or parenting classes to regain custody rights.

 Let Us Help